 Curl up with a good book and stay nice and toasty at the Beauvoir Jefferson Davis Home and Presidential Library.
 It’s one of the last remaining historic homes from the Antebellum area.
 The 52-acre property includes gardens, historic cottages, the main mansion, and the Presidential Library and museum.

 The Biloxi Lighthouse has stood as a landmark of the area since it was constructed in 1848.
-Climb to the top of this historic cast-iron lighthouse and get a new perspective on the area.
+Climb to the top of this historic cast-iron lighthouse and get a new perspective on the spot.

 Learn more about the Mississippi Gulf Coast’s long history as a top producer in the seafood industry at the Maritime and Seafood Industry Museum.
 The museum tells the area’s story, from its first Native American settlers to its growth and expansion as a tourist destination today.
 The museum’s main attraction is a full-size Schooner located inside the building.
 You can also charter a ride on a schooner!